splunk-soar-connectors/trendmicrovisionone/README.md

 | VisionOne.Sandbox_Analysis_Result.threat_types                  | String   | The threat type as detected by the sandbox                                            |
 | VisionOne.Sandbox_Analysis_Result.true_file_type                | String   | File Type of the Object                                                               |

-## action 'Sandbox Investigation Package'
+## Action: 'Sandbox Investigation Package'

 Downloads the Investigation Package of the specified object.